 Enable access logging

-Instrument the workloads in your cluster to produce access logs by updating your Istio installation.
+Instrument the ingress gateway to produce access logs by updating your Istio installation.
 The following example

 meshConfigoptions configure Envoy to use the default Envoy log format, encode the logs in JSON format, and to store the log files under

 meshConfigsettings to new or existing Istio installations in the following ways:

 - Managed gateway proxies: See the upgrade guide for Istio settings in lifecycle manager CRs or in your Helm chart.

 - Manually installed gateway proxies: See the manual Istio upgrade guide.

 ... meshConfig: # Enable access logging to /dev/stdout accessLogFile: /dev/stdout # Encoding for the access log (TEXT or JSON).
 Default value is TEXT. accessLogEncoding: JSON # If empty, the default log format is used. # See the default log format at https://istio.io/latest/docs/tasks/observability/logs/access-log/#default-access-log-format # To change the format, see https://www.envoyproxy.io/docs/envoy/latest/configuration/observability/access_log/usage#format-rules accessLogFormat:

 Restart the workloads in your service mesh that you want to collect access logs for.
 For example, to restart the product page app, run the following command.

 kubectl rollout restart deployment productpage-v1 -n bookinfo --context $REMOTE_CONTEXT1